gcanup/oddschecker-code-test/ReadMe.md

 # Things could be improved
    #  Styling
 - Design prospective, photoshop tools was missing(my license expired as my previous work ended).
 It would have made significant changes in UI
 - Sass could be used to make styling more friendly.
 - Font selection would be more generic using photoshop design wireframes
 - Fonts, colors and spacings could be customized in mobile screen view.
    #  Development
 - More validations could have been added with bet limit, empty stakes, betamount display in null or 0 input
 - Backend API filtration could have been more realistic.
 - Functions, Components and API could have been separated making clean modules.
 - Packages like linting could have been added to follow common approach.
 - TDD approach should have been implemented specially for API fetch.
-            (As discussed in interview as well, TDD is in good rise these days and my first todolist is to get good understanding of it.
+  (As discussed in initial interview as well, TDD is in good rise these days and my first todolist is to get good understanding of it.
 I know how it works and have ran through it but haven't done much tests in it.)

 # Summary
 I managed to work in this task within my break hours and evening.